OrchardCMS/OrchardDoc/Documentation/Creating-lists.markdown

-> The List feature is deprecated and should not be used any more.
-Please consider using taxonomies instead.
+> The List feature has been rebuilt from the ground up.
+This topic may contain inaccuracies with regards to the current implementation.

 In Orchard, you can create custom content items and assign them as navigation menu entries.
 If you have more than a few custom content items, you'll probably want to organize them in lists.
 This topic walks you through this process.
 In the walkthrough, you'll create a custom content type and display its items in lists.
 (For information about how to create a custom content type, see [Creating Custom Content Types](Creating-custom-content-types).)